 Now that you have your goals in place and you know who your audience is, it’s time to create a game plan for how to achieve them.
 You’ll need to get your art in front of the people who matter and make sure that you’re hitting your targets.
 This sounds rather mercenary, but every artist is their own best salesperson.
 After all, no one else can explain your art to customers better than you.

 Here are some pointers to help you get the results you want:

-- Don’t take shots in the dark.
 There are plenty of artists out there who will email and call institutions at random, trying to drum interest in what they’re selling.
 Don’t waste your time; instead, do your research.
 Don’t pitch to an institution or potential buyer unless you’ve done your homework and are sure they would be interested.

-- Talk to a professional.
 If you’re stuck as to how to get started, think about talking to an art consultant, advisor, or even a gallery.
 Such professionals have years of experience in the art world and their advice can be incredibly useful.
 They can take one look at your art and let you know what kind of buyers will be interested in your work.

-- Think like a marketer.
 Your aim is to tell the recipient why they’re interested in your art.
 What’s the benefit for them?
 Why would they want to buy it?
 Come up with the reasons before you even get in touch, and you’re much more likely to make a sale.